njones61/vbaprimer/docs/01_excel/08_charts/charts.md

 ![markers-only.png](images/markers-only.png)

 As a matter of style, markers should only be used when there is a some kind of significance to each of the XY pairs.
 For example, perhaps the XY pairs represent data collected in the field or lab and each point corresponds to a sample or measurement.
-In many cases, however, the XY values represent some underlying fuction (such as the case shown above) and the points are arbitrarily selected.
-In this case, markers should not be used as they simply detract from the display of the function.
+In many cases, however, the XY values represent some underlying function (such as the case shown above) and the points are arbitrarily selected.
+In this case, **markers should not be used** as they simply detract from the display of the function.

 ## Formatting a Chart